openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 ### Drawbacks

 The major drawback and risk of the [WASP Agent] approach in phase 1 is due to the lack of integration with Kubernetes.
-It's prone to regressions due to changes in Kubernetes.
+Its prone to regressions due to changes in Kubernetes.

 Thus phase 2 is critical in order to eliminate those risks and